FIWARE/iotagent-isoxml/docs/installationguide.md

 When the component is executed from a cloned GitHub repository, it takes the default config file that can be found in the root of the repository.

 #### Using Docker

-There are interminent builds of the development version of the IOT Agent published in Docker hub.
+There are interminent builds of the development version of the IoT Agent published in Docker hub.
 In order to install using the docker version, just execute the following:

 ```bash
 docker run -d --link orion:orion --link mongo:mongo -p 7896:7896 -p 4061:4061 fiware/iotagent-isoxml